Are you sore or are you in pain?

-Making the distinction can be the difference between sustaining injury and staying healthy.
+Making the distinction can be the difference between injury and progress.

 These are general guidelines, yet they can assist you in safely mitigating painful movements, or even better, in avoiding injury.

 If you’re unsure about whether you’re experiencing pain or soreness, do not hesitate to consult a healthcare specialist for further advice and help.
 We have a ton of practitioners within our community and can help connect you to the help you need.
 This summary is meant to provide some assistance into movement choices, not as a substitute for a proper assessment.

 Kyle Woeller is a coach and RMT at Alchemy CrossFit